bgoli/cbmpy-glpk/readme.rst

  ./install_glpk.sh

-Note this script is designed for building containers and will remove any installed version of GLPK (apt-get purge) and build and install the older version needed for PyGLPK.
+Note this script is designed to be used for building containers and will remove any installed version of GLPK (apt-get purge) and build and install the older version needed for PyGLPK.

 You have been warned, no warranty of any kind assumed or otherwise, use at own risk!

-@bgoli
+- bgoli July 2016